af/littledom/README.md

     * utilities intended for objects and arrays ($.each, $.map, etc)
     * anything else that falls outside out DOM querying and manipulation

-Check out the source code, it's extremely small and should be easy to read and understand.
+Check out (the source code)[https://github.com/af/littledom/blob/master/littledom.js], it's concise and should be easy to read and understand.

 Stick with jQuery if: